Getting medical care as a student

-Here are our five health tips for new students.
+Here are our 5 health tips for new students.

 1. Register with a local GP

-If, like most students, you spend more weeks of the year at your college address than your family's address, you need to register with a GP near your college as soon as possible.
+If, like most students, you spend more weeks of the year at your university address than your family's address, you need to register with a GP near your university as soon as possible.

-That way you can receive emergency care if you need it, and access health services quickly and easily while you're at college.
+That way you can receive emergency care if you need it, and access health services quickly and easily while you're away.

 Other health services available

-Many college health centres have good links with specialists, such as psychiatrists, sports physicians, psychotherapists, counsellors and physiotherapists.
+Many university health centres have good links with specialists, such as psychiatrists, sports physicians, psychotherapists, counsellors and physiotherapists.

 Having trouble getting an appointment?
 You can also always ask your local pharmacist for medical advice and support.

-They may not be at the pharmacy counter when you go in, so ask the person at the counter (who may not be qualified to give medical advice) if you can speak to the pharmacist.
+They may not be at the pharmacy counter when you go in, so ask the person at the counter if you can speak to the pharmacist.